-Set this switch to "≦○" to turn on the low beams and the taillight.
-Set the switch to "≣○" to turn on the high beams and the taillight.
+Set this switch to " $\geqslant \circ$ " to turn on the low beams and the taillight.
+Set the switch to " $\geqslant \circ$ " to turn on the high beams and the taillight.
 Set the switch to "OFF" to turn off all the lights.

-Do not use the headlights with the engine turned off for an extended period of time, otherwise the battery may discharge to the point that the starter motor will not operate properly.
+Do not use the headlights with the engine turned off for an extended period of time.
+The battery may discharge to the point that the starter will not have enough power to crank the engine.
 If this should happen, remove the battery and recharge it.
-(See page 8-45.)
+(See page 8-46.)